| NO SIGNIFICANT CHANGE

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.

 National data are published annually in April through the Ministry for the Environment (MfE) website - New Zealand’s Greenhouse Gas Inventory(external link).
 Summary data was sourced from the Interactive Emissions Tracker data (gross emissions, time series).

 Figures relate to New Zealand’s annual total greenhouse gas emissions (Gg CO2 equivalent).
 Total emissions include those from the energy, industrial processes, solvent and other product use, agriculture and waste sectors, but do not include net removals from the ‘LULUCF’ sector (Land Use, Land Use Change and Forestry).

-New Zealand’s total (and net) emissions under the Climate Change Convention from 1990 to most recent year are plotted in the Inventory Report, and latest figures are cited and tabulated in the text.
+New Zealand’s total (and net) emissions under the Climate Change Convention from 1990 to most recent year are plotted in the Inventory Report, and latest figures are cited and tabulated in the text and downloadable.

 Information on trends in the link between greenhouse gas emissions and GDP growth are from Statistics New Zealand’s Environmental-economic accounts 2018: www.stats.govt.nz/information-releases/environmental-economic-accounts-2018(external link).

 Projections of New Zealand's greenhouse gas emissions are published in national communication and biennial reports tracking progress towards meeting internationally-agreed climate change commitments: http://www.mfe.govt.nz/climate-change/what-government-doing/progress-towards-our-international-climate-change-commitments(external link).

 Latest net position description is from MfE: http://www.mfe.govt.nz/climate-change/climate-change-and-government/emissions-reduction-targets/reporting-our-targets-0(external link)